Qiskit/documentation/README.md

 In case you want to save the current version and convert it into a historical one, you can run `npm run make-historical -- -p <pkg-name>` beforehand.

-If the version is not for the latest stable minor release series, then add `--historical` to the arguments.
-For example, use `--historical` if the latest stable release is 0.45.\* but you're generating docs for the patch release 0.44.3.
+If you're generating a patch release, also see the below subsection for additional steps.

 ### Generate patch releases